 Third Generation Mobile Services.
 The Ministry of Transportation and Communications promulgated the Third Generation Mobile Telecommunications Services Regulations on October 15, 2001.
 The National Communications Commission amended the above regulations on July 5, 2007, designating itself as the authority in charge of the third generation, or 3G, mobile services regulations and further amended such regulations on December 30, 2008 for the establishment of base stations.
 The regulations govern voice and non-voice telecommunications services provided using the spectrum assigned by the Ministry of Transportation and Communications, and now governed by the National Communications Commission, that utilizes the IMT-2000 technical standards as announced by the International Telecommunications Union.
-Licenses for 3G mobile services were granted by the Ministry of Transportation and Communications and are now granted by the National Communications Commission.
+Licenses for 3G mobile services were granted by the Ministry of Transportation and Communications.
 We have received our 3G mobile services license, which is valid from May 26, 2005 to December 31, 2018.